 When the mixture is fluffy and homogeneous, pour it into a 8×8 baking pan lined with parchment paper.

 Put the pan in the oven and bake for 15 minutes.
 Do a quick inventory of the fruit you have available for this cake, and wash and dry the fruit with a paper towel.
 I had strawberries and nectarines (which I cut into thin slices) and also blueberries.

 After 15 minutes, take the pan out of the oven and spread the fruit over the cake uniformly.
 Overcrowding is not a good idea, so stick to one layer of fruit only – otherwise, the fruit might sink to the bottom of the cake.
 There will be lots of opportunities to add more fruit later, when the cake is done and ready to be served.

 Return the pan to the oven and bake for a further 25 minutes, or until the cake is golden-brown.
 You can check to see if the cake is done by inserting a toothpick into its center.
 If the toothpick comes out clean and dry, the cake is done.
 Take it out of the oven and let it cool completely.

 When cooled fully, cut the cake into two even layers.
 Spread whipped cream, pastry cream, jam or Nutella on the bottom layer, then add the top layer.
 I always serve the cake topped with whipped cream, drizzled with fruit or chocolate syrup and with a generous extra helping of fresh fruit – the more, the merrier!

 This cake keeps well for 2-3 days and gets moister as days go by.
-I usually cover it with aluminum foil and store it on the countertop or in the fridge.
-I often find myself looking at it, admiring its explosive demeanor and colorful majesty, dreaming of other seasonal cakes which are yet to be made.
+I usually cover it with a towel and store it in the fridge.
+I often find myself looking at it, admiring its colorful majesty, dreaming of other seasonal cakes which are yet to be made.
 This glorious weather gives me hope: more baking adventures are just around the corner 🙂